ZeusWPI/zeus.ugent.be/content/blog/22-23/fingerprint_sensor.md

 project.
 So, naturally, when I heard his suggestion I thought it was a little overkill.
-But Jasper then informed me that he wasn't talking about any sort of fancy standardised, tried and tested, system, he actually meant the revolutionary "Power" over ""Ethernet"" "standard".
-An exceptionally simple "standard" where you simple use half of the cables in an ethernet cable to carry +5V and the other half to carry ground.
+But Jasper then informed me that he wasn't talking about any sort of fancy standardised, tried and tested, system, he actually meant the revolutionary "Power" over """Ethernet""" "standard".
+An exceptionally simple "standard" where you simply use half of the cables in an ethernet cable to carry +5V and the other half to carry ground.
 That's it.

 I was instantly sold.